jpfulton/ng-resume/README.md

 branch.
 PR build results are deployed to preview environments that are given dynamic DNS entries.
 Preview environment locations are posted as comments on the PR following a successful deployment.
 Closure of a PR will result in the preview environment being deleted from the Azure resource as a clean up mechanism.

+### E2E Deployment Santity Testing

+Following deployments to both preivew and production Azure environments, an end-to-end test suite is run to validate the sanity of the deployment.
+In the event of a test failure, screenshots of the website state following each individual test are uploaded as artifacts to the source workflow.
+After each test suite run, a video of the test suite run is always uploaded as a workflow artifact.